 Food, food, food!
-That’s what it’s all about today.
-Really, is there anything else?
+That’s what it’s all about.
 I’ve just returned from my most recent trip to Australia, and I had a great time exploring Melbourne’s famous culinary scene!
 Below are my personal recommendations for your stay in Melbourne.

 Melbourne’s graffiti-covered laneways make for great photo ops!

 Restaurants: There are a few favorites right now, such as Supernormal and Chin Chin.
 My personal favorite here is Supernormal.
 Chef Andrew McConnell has quite the following—and for good reason!
 From the fresh selections to the delicate flavors of the gyoza, you will leave more than satisfied.

 TIP: They do not take reservations unless your party is 6 or more, but our wait was only 35 minutes, and you can have a seat with a beverage whilst you drool over the food passing by.